Some Of The Most Common Character Traits

 • Temperamental

 This character trait factor has been called culture, openness to experience, intellect, and imagination.
-These character traits involve your willingness to think differently from others, try new things, and be vulnerable.
-People who are open to experience tend to have these character traits:
+This category involves a tendency to be imaginative and a willingness to try new things.
+People who are open to experience tend to have the following character traits:

 • Creative